skinzdb/kuai/README.md

 ```
 **NOTE**: The forwards z-direction (i.e. going into the screen) is negative.

 If all has gone to plan then you should be able to see your model on the screen.
-Hooray!
 ### Final code listing:
 ```Python
 from pykuai import *